 Admitted students are automatically considered for merit based scholarships and are notified of scholarship eligibility in their acceptance packets.
 To apply for need-based financial aid, students should file the Free Application for Federal Student Aid by February 1.
 Students who file a FAFSA will be notified via email when their award is available (typically by late March for students who meet the February 1 priority deadline).
 Contact Student Financial Services at (206) 220-8020 or email@example.com for additional information regarding financial aid.

 Yes!
-Admitted first-year students are invited to attend all of our Virtual Events.
+Admitted first-year students are invited to attend all of our spring events.

-Please note that some programs of study have minimum test score or course requirements.
+Please note that some programs of study have specific requirements.
 Contact your Admissions Counselor to find out your options.

 Yes.
 Visit our AP and IB Exams webpage for more information.
 Students should submit AP or IB exam scores to Seattle University by July 15th to receive credit.

 All first and second-year students are required to live on campus, unless living with a parent or guardian off-campus.
 Students who confirm their enrollment will be able to start submitting their housing and roommate preferences via the Online Housing Portal.
 Visit the Housing and Residence Life website to learn more about housing options on campus.

 New students will register for classes with the help of academic advising and workshops throughout the summer.
 More information will be communicated via email and can be found on the New Students + Family and Supporters webpage.

 Admitted first-year students may request to postpone their enrollment from one fall quarter to the next fall quarter for meaningful work, service, and travel opportunities.
 For more details, please review our Gap Year Policy.
 After you have reviewed the policy, you may contact the admissions office to take your next steps.

 As stated in your acceptance letter, initial admission is provisional and contingent upon the successful completion of any coursework in progress.
 Please notify the Admissions Office if you plan to drop a class or make a change to your schedule.